loreina/figma-twilio-ipsum/README.md

 ## Contributing

 This project welcomes contributions from the community.
+All third party contributors acknowledge that any contributions they provide will be made under the same open source license that the open source project is provided under.

 ## Code of Conduct